canonical/cloud-init/HACKING.rst

 work around in less obvious ways.

-The high-level plan is to introduce a hierarchy of networking classes in ``cloudinit.distros``, which each ``Distro`` subclass will reference.
+The high-level plan is to introduce a hierarchy of networking classes in ``cloudinit.distros.networking``, which each ``Distro`` subclass will reference.
 These will capture the differences between networking on our various distros, while still allowing easy reuse of code between distros that share functionality (e.g. most of the Linux networking behaviour).
 Callers will call ``distro.net.func`` instead of ``cloudinit.net.func``, which will necessitate access to an